nymtech/docs/content/30-building-and-running-nym.md

 But what did all of this do?
 What are the moving parts of a Nym-based system?

-## Cleaning up

-First, we remove any old copies of the `build` directory, in case there are any old configs hanging around:

-`rm -rf build`

 ## Building

-Next, we run `make localnet-build`.

-When you run the `make localnet-build` command, the Makefile builds out a configuration directory for a Nym testnet that runs on your local machine.
+`make localnet-build` builds out a configuration directory for a Nym testnet that runs on your local machine.
 Listing the directory structure gives you this layout of files and directories:

 > List the `build` directory using the `tree` command.
 If you don't have that installed, just poke around using `ls`.